-The Council meets monthly on the third Wednesday of every month and invites public debate.
+The Council meets monthly on the third Wednesday every other month and invites public debate.

 More detailed information is available: